 - Sales: which is packed with features such as deals to create a pipeline, document library, and meeting calendar

-- Service: allows you to easily create and track service ticket issues your clients may face.
+- Service: this allows you to easily create and track service ticket issues your clients may face.

 — Cassandra Leite Owner at New England Foundation Crack Repair